alexawesomecode/project-testing-practice/README.md

 # Get Started

-Download or clone this [repo here](https://github.com/alexawesomecode/project-testing-practice) and open the 'index.html. file.
+- Download or clone this [repo here](https://github.com/alexawesomecode/project-testing-practice)
+- Run `npm install` to install project dependency if you have npm pre-installed.
+- Run `npm run test` to run tests.

 # Built With

 This project was built with these techologies:

 * JAVASCRIPT
+* BABEL
 * HTML
 * CSS3
 * JEST